Skip to main content

 • If actual withdrawals exist, the monthly income shown is the real total from those withdrawals

-• If no withdrawals exist, monthly income is calculated using the available rate (same as the "Available" column)
+• If no withdrawals exist on file, monthly income is calculated using the Available Rate (same as the "Available" column in the Distribution Table)

 6. Visual Guardrail Indicator (Colored Bar)